tytydraco/yessleep/out/I_really_want_to_quit_being_a_magical_girl.md

 Shimmer is dead now, but I’m not even allowed the decency of remembering her the way I want to.
 Long gone is the memory of someone so valiant, beautiful, and strong.
 Instead, I am plagued with the sight of a twitching, crumpled heap of a person that I used to know.
 Her body quickly starts to crumble.
 Withering away like ashen soot catching flight in the night air.
 Now a blue seal rests beside the gold and green one.

 I fall to the ground staring at them for a moment, before gripping them close to my chest.
 And in that moment I miss our laughter.
 I miss running off to school together.
 I miss our early adventures.
-I miss my them.
+I miss them.
 I miss my friends.
 My hands are trembling and my vision is blurred as tears stream down my cheeks.

 “Hold these for me Sheen, I need a smoke.”
 My voice is hoarse and barely audible, but he understands.
 I hold my hand out and he takes them without a word, swallowing them up and sending them God knows where.

 My palm is still open, expectantly, and not long after he burps up a pack of smokes and a lighter.
-My hands quiver as I light it, but once the embers catch the end of my cig I take a deep inhale.
+My hands shaking as I light it, but once the embers catch the end of my cig I take a deep inhale.
 The menthol burns my throat, but seems to quell my quivering.
 I wipe the tears from my eyes and force myself to watch as what’s left of my friend withers away.

 I hate this job and I really want to quit, but, after what’s happened tonight, I can’t.
 I mean if I quit what would Void do?
 What would it do to me?
 What would it do to the city?
 Hell, the world?
 It keeps getting stronger and I don’t know if I can keep up.